Sameep1234/notes/vault/courses.Semester 5.Operating System.Lecture 4.md

 id: 0cHUe8OjK8Sb4TkMg9EhP
 title: Lecture 4
 desc: ''
-updated: 1630232549068
+updated: 1630431550375
 created: 1630228148528
 ---

 # Process: Description and Control

-## Requirements of OS for Process Management
+## Requirements of OS as a Process Manager
 * Interleave the execution of multiple processes.
 Here we assume that there is always a single processor system.
 * Allocate resources to processes and protect them from each other.
 * Enable process to share and exchange information.
+Eg. Parent and Child processes.
-* Enabale synchronization among processes.
+* Enable synchronization among processes.

 ## Process
 * Program in execution.